bccp/nbodykit/docs/running.rst

 1. The parameters needed to initialize a plugin can be given at a common indent level, and the keyword `plugin` can be used to give the name of the plugin to load.
-This is illustrated for the `other.DataSource` parameter, which will be loaded into a :class:`FastPM <nbodykit.plugins.datasource.FastPM.FastPMDataSource>` DataSource:
+This is illustrated for the `field.DataSource` parameter, which will be loaded into a :class:`FastPM <nbodykit.plugins.datasource.FastPM.FastPMDataSource>` DataSource:

 .. literalinclude:: ../examples/power/test_cross_power.params
     :lines: 7-10